Wirecard witness admits guilt but pins German fraud blame on ex-CEO

 Bellenhaus is on trial along with former CEO Braun, who denies wrongdoing and accuses others of running a shadow operation without his knowledge, and one other high-ranking manager of the defunct blue-chip company.

-They face charges including fraud and market manipulation and if convicted could be jailed for up to 15 years.
+They face charges including fraud and market manipulation and could be jailed for up to 15 years if convicted.

 Prosecutors said the deception allowed managers to siphon money out of Wirecard for years.